8base/sdk/packages/react/forms/README.md

 -   `tableSchema` **TableSchema?** The 8base API table schema.
 -   `tableSchemaName` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)?** The name of the 8base API table schema.
 This prop only works if `SchemaContext` is provided.
+-   `ignorePristineValues` - This flag allow you to optimize initial data, for example if you don't send mutation with data which has not changed

 ## Examples